emmajanedrews/base-template/_posts/2018-02-27-what-is-the-best-way-to-find-and-buy-new-construction.md

 There are other advantages to working with a Realtor to buy new construction.
 They know what you’re looking for and will be able to direct you to the right builder who will suit your needs.&nbsp;

 Once the house is built, you’ll take a final walkthrough. **This is where you’ll really love having the help of a Realtor:** regardless of how well they built the place, there will be a punch list of items that you’ll want to take care of.
 Your Realtor will address those items to the builder, who can take care of them quickly and efficiently.
-The builder will want to make the Realtor happy, since the Realtor will bring them additional business.
+The builder will want to make the Realtor happy since the Realtor will bring them additional business.

 The best thing of all is that it’s free—**the builder is going to pay your Realtor’s commission.**

 If you have any more questions about new construction, feel free to reach out to me, and we can talk it out.
+I look forward to hearing from you soon.